remy/remysharp.com/public/drafts/server-side-react.md

 Every page had a URL, and every URL could be requested using cURL to view complete content, that is to say: as a benchmark, the entire application worked with JavaScript disabled, and time to first complete render (on a cold cache) was 400ms.

+**Bottom line:** React with React Router is absolutely a viable stack for server side.
+The one thing I'd advise is to find a solid development pattern and use it for your own approach.

 ---

+## Understanding the requirements

+Here's how I expected the technology stack to work (from a server side perspective) when a new request is received:

+1. HTTP request handled by Express
+2. React Router is somehow utilised by Express' routing system
+3. The correct React views are rendered into a string (and ideally cached!)
+4. Express responds with the HTML string
+5. The client bundle see no rendering is required, but normal bindings work

+This should work on all URLs that are accessible on the client.

+---

+I spent a long time (relative to the time spent on this project) trying to understand how to connect the client side routing mechanism to Express running in node.
+I did use [react-engine](https://github.com/paypal/react-engine/) successful for a while, but had to eject the code towards the end of the project because it restricted how I could actually use React Router.

+The final solution is to use a catch all route that hands off to React Router which correctly generates all the markup (as per the sequence described earlier).

+The thing that feels a little weird here is that I'm using Express' routing system for the first layer of requests, then I defer to React's router, which, does work, and doesn't create any actual code duplication, but feels…strange.

+What I'm left with is "universal JavaScript" that uses React that handles everything the client would see (or specifically *render*).

+There is still some server side specific code, and that code is concerned with communicating with databases and responding to non-GET requests, which makes me think of my URL design in a much more RESTful and API-ish way.

+I don't need to cover the technical how, because it turns out that Jack Franklin [covered exactly how to approach server side first](https://24ways.org/2015/universal-react/) in his 2015 post on 24ways, and the post is very much what I ended up with (I just wish I'd seen it ahead of time!).

+## State management

+State was the big attraction to me when considering React.
+Strictly speaking, React doesn't do state management at all.
+But what it does naturally encourage is a functional style of programming.
+Simply put: your functions don't have side effects (like changing or using any variables outside of the functions direct scope).

+This functional style meant that when it was time for me to turn to Redux (a React friendly implementation of Flux—which, honestly, I not actually researched at all!), my coding style was ready.

+I'm not going to go into what Redux is, but there's some [excellent free video tutorials](https://egghead.io/courses/getting-started-with-redux) by its creator [Dan Abramov](https://twitter.com/dan_abramov).
+What it does for me, is to start thinking of my software as being a state machine - which makes testing and replicating state very easy.
+This is good

 ## Progressive Enhancement